Niklan/Glisseo/docs/getting-started.md

 1. Copy and paste **STARTER** folder to `/theme` or `/theme/custom` (recommended) directory.
 2. Rename **STARTER** folder to name of your theme.
 The name must be unique.
 I.e. my_theme
 3. In the root of your new theme, also rename each file that contains **STARTER** by replacing it's on your theme name.
 The replacement must be the same as theme folder named.
-Don't forget to rename or remove hook in **includes/structure.inc**.
+   * PostCSS: Rename hook in **STARTER.theme**.
 4. Rename **STARTER.info.yml.txt** to **THEMENAME.info.yml**.
 Just remove .txt so Drupal can find the theme.
 5. In **STARTER.info.yml** also don't forget to replace each **STARTER** by your theme name.
 Otherwise, styles will not be included on the pages.